 Richland Hills is a somewhat small city located in the state of Texas.
 With a population of 8,621 people and two constituent neighborhoods, Richland Hills is the 274th largest community in Texas.

-Richland Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Richland Hills is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Richland Hills who work in office and administrative support (16.64%), sales jobs (8.90%), and maintenance occupations (8.15%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richland Hills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Richland Hills is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Richland Hills who work in sales jobs (17.27%), office and administrative support (14.89%), and personal care services (11.04%).

-In terms of college education, Richland Hills is nearly on par with the US average for all cities of 21.84%: 17.28% of adults 25 and older in Richland Hills have a bachelor's degree or advanced degree.
+The percentage of adults in Richland Hills who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Richland Hills have a bachelor's degree or advanced degree.

-The per capita income in Richland Hills in 2010 was $24,612, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $98,448 for a family of four.
+The per capita income in Richland Hills in 2018 was $32,032, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $128,128 for a family of four.
 However, Richland Hills contains both very wealthy and poor people as well.

-Richland Hills is a very ethnically-diverse city.
+Richland Hills is an extremely ethnically-diverse city.
 The people who call Richland Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Richland Hills residents report their race to be White, followed by Black or African-American.
+The greatest number of Richland Hills residents report their race to be White, followed by Asian.
 Richland Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.50% of the city’s residents.
-Important ancestries of people in Richland Hills include Irish, English, Scottish, and European.
+People of Hispanic or Latino origin account for 27.69% of the city’s residents.
+Important ancestries of people in Richland Hills include English, German, Irish, French, and Italian.

 The most common language spoken in Richland Hills is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.